Superlinear lower bounds for multipass graph processing: Step 1: Information Complexity of Pointer Chasing Equality

-\item The first time a player whose function is $C_\star(1+\log n)$-non-injective is reached in the protocol, we make the player send a message longer than $m+\lceil2\log n\rceil$ bits.
+\item The first time a player whose function is $C_\star(1+\log n)$-colliding is reached in the protocol, we make the player send a message longer than $m+\lceil2\log n\rceil$ bits.
 This may require modifying other messages sent by the player.
 We now describe how this can be done depending on the protocol's behavior.

-\begin{enumerate} \item If the player is already sending long messages in some cases, we can relabel and extend some of the long messages to accommodate the transition of some short messages into long messages.
-Recall that the player's function is $C_\star(1+\log n)$-non-injective with probability at most $1/(2n^2)$.
+{\mathfrak{m}} \begin{enumerate} \item If the player already sends a long message $\msg$ for some input and sequence of previous messages, we make the player send the message $\msg 1$ instead of $\msg$.\footnote{$\msg 1$ denotes here the concatenation of $\msg$ and the message consisting of just a single one.} When the input is $C_\star(1+\log n)$-colliding, we make the player send the message $\msg 0$.
+Recall that the player's function is $C_\star(1+\log n)$-colliding with probability at most $1/(2n^2)$.
 Hence, in this case, the probability of sending a long message increases by at most $1/(2n^2)$.